fusepilot/create-cep-extension/README.md

 * Create boilerplate script.
 * Script to initially create ````certificate.p12````.
 Still need to do that part manually up front right now.
-* Create ````.jsxbin````'s automatically and smoothly without hacks.
-Adobe has made this nearly impossible on macOS, so not sure if its worth the trouble.
-Especially since .jsxbin dont really do much to deter hackers.
+* Create ````.jsxbin````'s automatically and smoothly.
+Adobe has made this nearly impossible to do on macOS, so not sure if its worth the trouble.
+Especially since .jsxbin doesn't really deter hackers.